alkhe/interview/pretty-tree/README.md

 )
 ```

-Please implement the method a method with the interface `Tree<number> -> string` that produces the following output for the trees given above:
+Please implement a method with the interface `Tree<number> -> string` that produces the following output for the trees given above:

 ```
    1